x

 Consider Eleanor Health!

-Here at Eleanor Health, we help anyone concerned about their mental health or affected by substance use live amazing lives.
+Here at Eleanor Health, we help anyone affected by substance use live amazing lives.
 We offer care and treatment that takes into account the whole individual, meaning that we focus largely on one’s life experiences, cultures, and values when offering assistance.
 With resources available in medication-assisted treatment, therapy & counseling, psychiatry, recovery coaching, and more, we are dedicated to helping you get to a place where you feel happy and healthy.

 If you are seeking help with your loved one’s addiction, contact us today or complete our quick contact form below, to speak with an addiction treatment specialist.